 This website lives up to its name, embedded with videos celebrating American Sign Language and Deaf culture.
-The videos are of high quality and caliber, which engages the viewer into an immersive signing experience.
+The videos are of high quality and caliber, engaging the viewer in an immersive signing experience.

-There is something on that website for everyone.
 Young children can enjoy stories from ASLIZED Originals while teenagers can learn about Deaf history in Community Assets.
 Those interested in language use and research will find peer-reviewed scholarly videos in the Journal of American Sign Language and Literature (JASLL).
 The innovative concept of videobooks is a novel addition to the website.
 Because this is a fully bilingual website, beginning signers can still enjoy these videos since many have subtitles.
-The parents of deaf children can learn more about the language, community, and innovations.
+Parents of deaf children can learn more about sign language and the Deaf community.
 All in all, ASLized transforms the typical sign language website into a natural language environment for anyone looking for a true ASL experience.